Last Revised: March 05, 2025

 All Informed Consent (ICF) updates without modification to Clinical Protocol

-Without modification to the clinical protocol, updated ICFs must be submitted to the IBC through a formal amendment in PIERS.
-The updated ICF will be administratively reviewed and approved.
-After read into the committee meeting minutes, the status of the registration will change to “Approved”.
-Letter sent after read into committee meeting minutes.
-As a courtesy, an approval letter will be sent to the PI.
+Without modification to the clinical protocol, updated ICFs must be submitted to the IBC through a registration event in PIERS.
+The updated ICF will be administratively reviewed and accepted.
+After read into the committee meeting minutes, the status of the registration will change to “Accepted”.
 Study activities under the revised documents may continue without confirmation of formal IBC approval.

 All Personnel Changes

-Personnel changes must be made through a formal amendment in PIERS.
-After administrative review and approval for standalone personnel changes, the status of the registration will change to “Approved”.
-As a courtesy, an acknowledgement letter will be sent to the PI.
+Personnel changes must be made through a registration event in PIERS.
+After administrative review and approval for standalone personnel changes, the status of the registration will change to “Accepted”.

 All 3-year Registration Renewals

 Formal submission is required through PIERS.
 If submitted before the expiration, study activities may continue uninterrupted.
 If the initial registration expires, the study is in violation of the NIH Guidelines.
-Clinical activities may continue but new enrollment must pause until renewal is approved.
+Clinical activities may continue but new enrollment must pause until renewal is approved by the IBC.
 After review and approval of a 3-year HGT protocol renewal IBC registration, the status of the registration will change to “Approved”.
-As a courtesy, an approval letter with the new assigned IBC registration number will be sent to the PI.
-A copy of the registration approval letter will be forwarded to the IRB.
+As a courtesy, an approval letter with the new assigned IBC registration number will be sent to the PI and research coordinator A copy of the registration approval letter will be forwarded to the IRB.

 All Reportable events (SAEs) and adverse event documentation

-All reportable evens and adverse event documentation must be sent directly to Dr. Andrew Maksymowych (amaks@ehrs.upenn.edu).
-The email MUST include the IBC number.
+All reportable events and adverse event documentation must be submitted as a registration event in PIERS.
 Upon administrative review, the documents will be added to most recent approved submission.
 An acknowledgement letter will not be provided.

 The University of Pennsylvania IBC requests submission of all attendant materials for registered studies not limited to but including:

-Administrative letters, Closure requests, Continuing review submissions to IRB, Deviations, DSMP submission or revision, DSMB meeting minutes, Enrollment closures, Exception requests, IND transfer letters, Investigator’s brochure revisions, Study holds and resumptions, etc.
+Administrative letters, Deviations, DSMB submission or revision, DSMB letters, Enrollment closures, Exception requests, IND transfer letters, Investigator’s brochure revisions, Study holds and resumptions, any events that directly impacts the study, etc.

 The IBC is not tasked with review and approval of attendant materials.
-An acknowledgement and/or approval letter will NOT be provided.
+An approval letter will NOT be provided.
+Acknowledgement will be viewable in PIERS.

 Required Training